 - This is a work from home (Batcave, Fortress of Solitude, etc.) type of position.

-- Topics we usually cover on TechSpot include: PC hardware and software, internet services and applications, mobile devices and gaming.
+- Topics we usually cover on TechSpot include: Computer hardware and software, internet culture and applications, mobile and PC gaming.

 - Compensation is commensurate with article length, quality and experience.